crustio/crust-wiki/docs/isolationNode.md

 Suggestions for mounting HDDs:

 * If you only have one HDD, mount it directly to /opt/crust/data/files;
-* For multiple HDDs, it is recommended you use LVM technology to organize these hard disks into a device and mount them to the /opt/crust/data/files directory.
+* For multiple HDDs, you can use LVM technology to organize these hard disks into a device and mount them to the /opt/crust/data/files directory.
 Please use LVM stripe to improve the storage performance;
 * For disks with low stability, it is recommended you make several RAID5/RAID10 groups first, each with no more than 6 hard disks, and then use LVM to combine each group;
 * Disk organization solution is not unitary.
 If there is a better solution, you can optimize it yourself.